-A HELOC allows a homeowner to take out cash on their home via “draws” for a certain period of the loan’s life.
-There are many types of refinances and a home equity line of credit is great way to get cash out of a home.
+There are many types of mortgage refinances.
+A Texas home equity line of credit is a great way to get cash out of a home.

 - ability to increase or decrease a loan amount,